ai4r/AIR-ObjectDetection.pytorch/README.md

    ```bash
    python demo.py
    ```
-2. press key 'r' and type two information, category_name and instance_name.
+2. Press key 'r' and type two information, category_name and instance_name.
-3. show the object instance until predefined number of images are captured.
+3. Show the object instance until predefined number of images are captured.

 #### Object instance detection and recognition
 1. Run the demo code.
    ```bash
    python demo.py
    ```
-2. press key 'd' and see the result.
+2. Press key 'd' and see the result.

 ### License

+See LICENSE.md